mgyannainglin/backup-dhcp-scopes-powershell/README.md

 ## Auto Clean after 90 days backup

-Please do the above same way with dhcp scope backup taks to create new Task scheduler.
+Please do the above same way with dhcp scope backup taks to create new Task scheduler for auto clean after 90 days backup files.